 Medium-density fiberboard (MDF) comes under the category of “engineered wood”.
 It is similar to another type of engineered wood, particleboard, but is superior in quality.
 MDF is manufactured by the process of fusing glue, sawdust, and wood fibers.
 Since MDF is composed of wood fibers, it does not have a grain.
 Therefore, it has a smooth, homogenous finish which makes it suitable for various types of workbench tops.

 Plywood comes in various thicknesses and qualities.
-We create this wood by combining multiple layers of wood veneer, gluing them together with an adhesive.
+We create this wood by combining multiple layers of wood veneer gluing them together with an adhesive.
 The direction of the wood grain is perpendicular to each successive veneer layer.
 This makes plywood extremely strong, and it is almost immune to cracking.
-We get plywood in very wide sheets.
-Hence, another advantage is that you need not get any joints in a workbench top made of plywood.
+Plywood comes in wide sheets, normally 8×4 feet.
+Another advantage is that you need not get any joints in a workbench top made of plywood.
 Therefore, plywood offers a popular choice for a cost-effective and durable workbench top.

 Building a workbench involves careful selection of the wood to use for the workbench top.
-There is no universal type of timber for a workbench top.
-It all depends on the kind of work that you are going to do on your workbench.
+There is no universal type of timber for a workbench top, and it all depends on the kind of work you will do on your workbench.

 We discussed a few different types of workbenches that you are likely to encounter.
 Then, we highlighted some of the best types of wood for a workbench top that you can get.
 Now, with this information in hand, you need to carefully consider what you are going to do with your workbench.
 Once you decide on the purpose of a workbench, you can select a suitable type of wood for the workbench top.